jonwick68658/memoria/README.md

 # Memoria 🧠

-**AI Memory SDK with Async Processing** - Production-ready memory system for LLM applications with 10-50x performance improvements and enterprise-grade security.
+**AI Memory SDK** - Production-ready memory system for LLM applications with 10-50x performance improvements and enterprise-grade security.
+Now available as a simple pip package for easy integration.

 ## What is Memoria?